 Sick trays are available for students with a meal plan.
-If you are feeling under the weather and would like to order a sick tray, contact our General Manager.
+If you are feeling under the weather and would like to order a sick tray, contact our General Manager at 785-248-2305.
 A sick tray will be appropriate to the nature or your illness.